About this Session

 Ella Heywood-Smith is an actress, singer and script writer who has just completed an honours degree at the University of South Australia.
 In 2016 she performed in her self-written musical Arellond in the Adelaide Fringe.
 In 2016 - 2017 she travelled with the Australian Youth Performing Arts Team to America to perform in the Macy's parade and musical theatre shows in Disneyworld and Universal Studios.
 Ella's honours degree has given her the opportunity to write a script about her experiences as a child of same-sex parents and the script was first performed at the Feast Festival in 2017.
 Ella has just concluded her performance as Martha Dunnstock in Heathers The Musical (High School Edition) with CAPA (Adelaide Fringe Festival 2018).

 A Tasmanian ex-pat, Grace has been treading the boards of the theatre since the tender age of two.
 Originally trained in classical ballet at the Tasmanian Academy of Dance, Grace naturally fell into musical theatre through the vocal tutelage of Patrice Sargison.
 A triple threat, Grace has performed as a member of the ensemble for CATS and Fiddler on the Roof, also taking on the roles of “Kate” in Annie (which she revisited as an adult as a Boylan Sister/Featured Vocalist & Dancer) for Encore Theatre, “Ronette” in Little Shop of Horrors, “Natalie Haller” in All Shook Up, “Tiffany” in Back to the 80s and Cecily in The Importance of Being Earnest for Scotch Oakburn College.
-These days, Grace can usually be seen on the stage of the Little Theatre for the Uni of Adelaide’s infamous Law Revue.
+Whilst studying, she performed annually in the Little Theatre for the Uni of Adelaide’s infamous Law Revue.
+Now a graduate lawyer, Grace is looking forward to utilising her love of theatre (read: ability to curb crippling nerves in front of an audience) in the courtroom!

 Megan is a graduate of the Music Theatre program at the University of Ballarat and has been performing in theatre and cabaret in Adelaide and beyond for over fifteen years, including a two-year stint in the U.K., where she performed her show The Girl Who Won't Grow Up and premiered a new, as yet untitled piece, at the Pheasantry in London.